Online Safety

 The Internet is an essential element of 21st century life for education, business and social interaction, and we have a duty to provide our children with quality Internet access as part of their learning experience.

-During the current crisis children and young adults are spending much longer online.
-Although this is predominantly for learning, the temptation to 'browse or 'play' online is often too much to resist.
-Social media is also been used more than ever to stay in touch with friends and family.
+During the Covid crisis children and young adults were spending much longer online.
+Although this was predominantly for learning, the temptation to 'browse or 'play' online was often too much to resist.
+Social media was also been used more than ever to stay in touch with friends and family.

-Unfortunately, during this period there has also been a big increase in reported cases of online grooming and abuse- including amongst children under the age of 5!
+Unfortunately, during this period there was also a big increase in reported cases of online grooming and abuse- including amongst children under the age of 5!

 The following sites contain vital information related to many of the online dangers that children of all ages may be confronted by and ways in which you can protect your child.